MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the backup of certain user settings for Microsoft Outlook 2016.
 Microsoft Outlook 2016 has user settings that are backed up instead of synchronizing between computers.
 Use the policy setting to suppress the backup of specific Microsoft Outlook 2016 settings.

 If you enable this policy setting, certain user settings of Microsoft Outlook 2016 will continue to be backed up.